mrowrpurr/Specs.cpp/Documentation/WritingTests.md

 }
 ```

-## Asyncronous Setup and Teardown
+## Asynchronous Setup and Teardown

-All of the setup and teardown macros support asyncronous code:
+All of the setup and teardown macros support Asynchronous code:

 - `SetupAsync`
 - `TeardownAsync`